Subscribe To This Site

 A good diet is one of the fundamentals of good health.
 This is something which is becoming harder to achieve for many people in our time-pressured society.

-In modern Britain, adult-onset diabetes is at an all-time high.
+In modern Britain, for example, adult-onset diabetes is at an all-time high.
 This is a disease which is largely caused by faulty diet and lifestyle.
-It leads to immense pressure on the National Health Service, attendant health problems for sufferers and even lives cut short.
+It leads to immense pressure on the National Health Service, attendant health problems and misery for sufferers and even lives cut short.

-A healthy diet involves eating plenty of organic foods and conservation grade foods produced by sustainable agriculture and horticulture.
+A healthy diet involves eating plenty of good quality organic and conservation grade foods produced by sustainable methods.

 This is good for other species, too.
 Organic farming supports bio-diversity far better than conventional farming on the whole.
 For more on organic food see here.